notionalmachines/notionalmachines.github.io/_nms/ExpressionAsTree-2.md

 ProgrammingParadigm: imperative, OO
 ConceptualAdvantage: "Makes explicit the fact that logic expressions have the same structural properties as the well known arithmetic expressions."
 Form: Representation
-DrawsAttentionTo: "Logic operators and Boolean literals."
+DrawsAttentionTo: "The structure, typing, and evaluation of expressions involving logic operators and Boolean literals."
 UseWhen: "To reason about the structure and semantics of simple logic expressions."
 Cost: "Small, can be done on paper or with a tool like Expression Tutor."
 OriginSource: "Own practice"